 Wetrix is one of the most addictive arcade puzzlers I have ever come across.
 Although it was a big hit on the Nintendo 64, the first platform for which it was released, it unfortunately failed to attract avid fans when the PC version came out shortly thereafter. |

 Gameplay in Wetrix is similar to Tetris in that you must organize random pieces as they fall from the sky.
-However, the pieces here are red and green arrows, droplets of water, and special pieces.
+However, the pieces here are red and green arrows, droplets of water, and specials.
 Your goal is to collect water by using red arrows and green arrows to raise and lower sections of the land.
 After an initial round of building blocks, water droplets will begin falling from the sky and you must place the water in an area where it will be contained.
-The game ends if you let too much water flow over the edge of the world or through any holes (caused by random bombs).
+The game ends if you let too much water flow over the edge of the world or through any holes (created by random bombs).

 Reviewed by: Underdogs